- International Fees

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

-This course has mandatory virtual classroom sessions one Wednesdays, 1830-2215 (PST).
-Students MUST obtain TMGT department pre-approval in order to register.
-Virtual session details will be shared by your instructor on The Learning Hub.
+Mandatory virtual classroom sessions are on Wednesdays, 1830-2215 (PST).
+Instructions for required course readings (including purchasing instructions) will be released at the discretion of your instructor on The Learning Hub course instance in advance of your first session.
 Be sure to sign in to The Learning Hub prior to the first session so you know how to attend.
-Instructions for course readings will be released at the discretion of your instructor on The Learning Hub.
 This course forms part of the Bachelor of Technology in TECHNOLOGY MANAGEMENT degree program.
+For more information, contact email@example.com

 In Progress and Full